 Children are expected to have the same level of behaviour during break times and lunchtimes as they do within lesson times.
-At all times there are displayed expectations, rewards and consequences for the children to follow.
-Children will be expected to line up at the end of break time and lunchtime and walk sensibly back to their classroom.
+Children will be expected to line up at the end of breaktime and lunchtime and walk sensibly back to their classroom.
 Class teachers will meet their class on the playground 5 minutes before the end of the lunch break.

-The teacher/staff member on duty will be able to assess the level of behaviour and will deal with the situation there and then on the playground when appropriate e.g. name calling, children arguing/falling out etc. However, there may be times when further action is required to be taken when an incident from the list of serious misdemeanours has occurred.
+The teacher/staff member on duty will be able to assess the level of behaviour and will deal with the situation there and then on the playground when appropriate e.g. name calling, children arguing/ falling out etc. However, there may be times when further action is required to be taken when an incident from the list of serious misdemeanours has occurred.